State of Hiring in 2022

 Once you’ve analyzed your current hiring processes, you can start to refine the specific stages where you’ve identified bottlenecks.
 Perhaps there are points of friction between hiring managers and recruiters when it comes to crafting job descriptions or scheduling interviews.
 In this case, improving the relationship between a recruiter and hiring manager will likely help optimize your time to fill as a result.

 If your hiring team is still relying on phone calls and written notes to share candidate feedback, it might be time to add some new technology to your hiring process.
 Using artificial intelligence (AI) in recruiting can help streamline many parts of the recruiting workflow, from screening candidates to reducing bias.
 With scheduling and conducting interviews taking up significant time for most recruiters, an obvious starting point is implementing an intelligent interview platform to help accelerate this stage of the hiring process.

 As we leave the Great Resignation behind and head into the Renaissance of Work, developing robust strategies that help you stay ahead of the competition is going to be key.
 Tracking critical hiring metrics like time to fill — and implementing tools and strategies that will help you improve those metrics — will be vital to securing the best talent available.

 Making the most of AI-powered recruitment technology can help you hire the best candidates before your competitors.
-Schedule a demo to discover how Clovers’ interview intelligence platform can streamline the hiring process and transform your recruitment metrics.
+Schedule a demo or try for free for 30 days to discover how Clovers’ interview intelligence platform can streamline the hiring process and transform your recruitment metrics.